lysla/cheatsheet-vuejs/README.md

 ## modules

-<p>Splitting the main store.js centralized state file using modules</p>
+<p>Splitting the main store.js centralized state file using modules, all structure is available from all the modules</p>

 <p>🎈 You can also split elements in different js files and using normal es6 import without using modules</p>